MirumeYato/pyAvExt/README.md

 # pyAvExt

-**pyAvExt** is a Python-based tool designed to search for flight tickets using the Travelpayouts Aviasales Data API.
+**pyAvExt** (python Aviasales extension) is a Python-based tool designed to search for flight tickets using the Travelpayouts Aviasales Data API.
 It allows users to find round-trip flights from Moscow (MOW) to various destinations in Japan, including Tokyo (TYO), Nagoya (NGO), and Osaka (OSA), within specified date ranges and criteria.

+**Idea Behind This Script:**

+> I was searching for tickets for my trip to Japan when I found that most flight ticket services do not support Russian cities.
+Additionally, Aviasales is not very useful when searching for the best tickets if you have a lot of flexibility.
+My main goals were to visit Tokyo and Osaka (Kyoto), see the sakura blossoms, and have a trip duration close to two weeks.
+However, this required numerous searches on Aviasales.
+>
+> The issue arises with non-strictly fixed dates.
+Aviasales shows a calendar with prices for either any tickets or direct flights only.
+"Any" can result in more than two transfers, while "direct" doesn't work for me because there are no direct flights from Russia to Japan.
+If you also want to vary duration, cities, and transfers to find optimal tickets, it becomes an unrealistic task with such services.
+>
+> Therefore, I decided to conduct a custom search.
+Parsing tickets by myself caused too much trouble, so I found a free API and designed this small Python notebook.

 ## Features